nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 ## Installing Visual Studio 2017

+**Note: VS2019 is not currently recommended due to known issues.
+Please see the https://github.com/nanoframework/home/issues for the latest updates.**

 The first part is to get Visual Studio 2017 and the **nanoFramework** extension installed.

 1. Download Visual Studio 2017.
 If you already have it installed, you can skip this step.
 If you don't, please download the free [Visual Studio Community 2017](https://www.visualstudio.com/downloads) edition.
 Either way, make sure you've selected the .NET desktop workload.

+1. **If using the latest preview (recommended), please make sure you are able to use the latest extension and NuGet's: https://nanoframework.net/2019/08/21/new-preview-feeds-for-nanoframework.**

 1. Launch Visual Studio 2017 (we'll just refer to it as VS from now on) and install the **nanoFramework** extension.
 You can do this by going into Tools > Extensions and Updates.
 Make sure you've switched the left-hand tree view to the Online branch and enter _nanoFramework_ in the search box.